zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

     Now, that we are connected, let's read from database

-    As we don't have anything to read from the database, first, we add a a record in the database manually to test our reading functionality and I am assuming you know how to add a record in the table.
+    As we don't have any data to read from the database, let's add a record in the database manually to test our `GET` functionality.
+I am assuming you know how to add a record in the table so won't be coverting this.

 ## Getting all Comments from AWS DynamoDB (By Post)
 In this section, we will get all the comments by Post.
 So, each post displays only comments that related to it